+Students enter the department with the expectation of earning the Ph.D.
+The department does not admit students seeking the terminal master’s degree.
 Applicants must have earned either the bachelor’s degree or the master’s degree.
 Although most applicants have majored in psychology as undergraduates, this is not required.
 It is necessary, however, to have earned 15 credit hours in psychology, including a first course in statistics and a course in experimental psychology or psychological research methods.

 Lawrence, KS 66045-7535

 Non-native Eglish speakers must demonstrate proof of English proficiency before gaining admission to a graduate program.
 More information can be found on KU's Graduate Studies English Proficiency Requirements for Graduate Admissions policy page.